 7. Cornell offers a STEM-Designated MBA with Cornell Tech

 Cornell’s two-year, full-time MBA offers the option for students to earn a STEM Master in Business Analytics (MSBA).
-The STEM designation creates a path for students to pursue specialized careers in management science, data analytics, and tech–all growing industries.
+The STEM designation creates a path for students to pursue specialized careers in management science, data analytics, and tech.

-During students’ third semester, they will have access to 120 specialized electives, as well as the option to take weekend courses at Cornell Tech, in New York City.
-Via the MSBA option, students may choose to specialize in Finance Analytics, Business Analytics, Marketing Analytics, or several other options, in order to earn a degree tailored to their industry of choice.
+During students’ third semester, they will have access to over 80 specialized electives, as well as the option to take weekend courses at Cornell Tech, in New York City.
+Via the MSBA option, students may choose to specialize in Finance Analytics, Business Analytics, Marketing Analytics, or several other options to earn a degree tailored to their industry of choice.

 8. Cornell’s MBA class size is 304 students

-Cornell Johnson’s Admissions Department describes their class as a “tight-knit community,” and emphasizes teamwork and mentorship over competition.
-This differs from the branding of other top business schools, which often advertise a cut-throat atmosphere.
+Cornell Johnson’s Admissions Department describes the class as a “tight-knit community,” and emphasizes teamwork and mentorship over competition.
+This differs from other top business schools, which often have a reputation for cut-throat atmospheres.

-Representing 30 countries, Cornell’s class of 2023 comes to Ithaca, NY from around the globe.
+Representing 43 countries, Cornell’s class of 2023 comes to Ithaca, NY, from around the globe.
 Plus, the program comes with special perks for business-minded international students who wish to work in the United States.

 Plus, this visa extension creates additional chances to participate in the annual H-1B skilled worker visa lottery.